Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Hash"

-Re-exports all named exports from the "effect/Hash" module as "Hash".
+Re-exports all named exports from the "effect/Hash" module as `Hash`.

 **Signature**